-Each set of parks within the Greenway – North End, Wharf District, Fort Point Channel, Dewey Square and Chinatown – has a unique design that reflects the distinct character of each Boston neighborhood.
+Each set of parks within the Greenway – North End, Wharf District, Fort Point Channel, Dewey Square and Chin Park – has a unique design that reflects the distinct character of each Boston neighborhood.

 A lovely oasis at the southern end of the Greenway, this one-acre linear park contains design elements drawn from Asian traditions and art work.
 Designed by Carol R. Johnson and Associates, it contains a serpentine walkway edged by bamboo within bright red sculptural elements and a unique fountain that suggests a waterfall and shallow riverbed.

 A section of pavement in Chin Park designed by California artist May Sun is patterned after a Chinese chessboard.
 The square within a circle pattern symbolizes heaven and earth in the Chinese culture.
 Running through the center of the chessboard is a "river" of stainless steel and colored concrete, depicting a map of Boston focused on Chinatown, South Station and the Fort Point Channel.
 Visit http://crja.com/project/chinatown-park/ to learn more about the symbolism and meaning in the park's design.

 A modern garden displays plants representative of the natural and created cultural landscape of Asia.
 The rhododendrons, cherry trees, irises, peonies, and chrysanthemums bloom with bountiful color during the year.
 Grasses, bamboo, and trees provide texture and structure year round.